How to spot a scam text message

 Have you received a text message congratulating you on winning a prize?
 Are you concerned it’s a scam?

 Unfortunately, completing just one dodgy online form on a survey or competition site can result in your phone number or email address finding its way onto a list that’s illegally sold to spammers.
-Soon, you find yourself bombarded with phone calls about PPI and road traffic accidents – and unfortunately, you may also receive scam text messages too.
+Soon, you find yourself bombarded with phone calls about road traffic accidents and loans – and unfortunately, you may also receive scam text messages too.

 The problem is with the latest batch of ‘Congratulations!’ text messages, the scammers are using your first name (and sometimes your location!) – with the idea that you’re more likely to think its genuine.
 These scammers hope to get you to click the links and trick you into giving them even more personal information, and sometimes to get you to subscribe to premium text message services.